A

 A rosy glow that suffuses snow-covered mountain peaks at dawn or dusk on a clear day.
 (AHD)

-The rosy light of the setting or rising sun seen on high mountains.
-(NOA)
+The rosy light of the setting or rising sun seen illuminating high mountains.
+(OED)

 Eternally beautiful and unfading, as the poetic amaranth; undying, everlasting.
 Also a deep purple-red color.
 (WN)